franko/elementary-plotlib/README.md

 **Beauty of simplicity**

-Simple C++ API to easily create and display plots with a few lines of code.
+Simple C and C++ API to easily create and display plots with a few lines of code.
 Create animations with simple layer-based functions by adding elements.

 **With batteries included**